 Model BF2.3D

 Туре SCH□ LCH□

 Shaft Length S •

 L •

 Throttle Grip • •

 Centrifugal Clutch • •

 Refer to this chart for an explanation of the Type Codes used in this manual to identify control and feature applications.
+For the detailed equipment conditions of optional components, consult your Honda dealer.

 TYPE CODE (example)